thubregtsen/qhack/blogpost.md

 In the fray of the battle, a number of gray rebellious methodists thought they could take a shot of their enemies medicine.
 They explored the concept of training their kernels in a networky fashion.

-This is the story of what came out of that reckless attempt, and how the legacy of these ancient kernel _tamers_  has carried on through the generations and eventually turned quantum.
+This is the story of what came out of that reckless attempt, and how the legacy of these ancient _kernel tamers_  has carried on through the generations and eventually turned quantum.

 ## Kernel methods

-Kernel methods are one of the cornerstones of classical machine learning.
+Kernel methods are one of the cornerstones of classical ML.
 Kernel boundaries allow us to use linear classifiers to establish non-linear decision boundaries:

 <p align="center">
 <img src="./wp_TK/embedding_nonlinear_classification.png" alt="Linear classification with embedding" width="550"/>
 </p>

 The underlying "trick" is that any kernel will introduce a similarity measure, comparable to a scalar product, that allows us to unlock more complicated features of the underlying data.
-The beauty lies in the fact that the kernel implicitly contains an embedding of the data into a -- possibly infinite -- vector space -- and that we can use this to perform a linear classification in this space where the data is linearly separable.
+The beauty lies in the fact that the kernel implicitly contains an embedding of the data into a -possibly infinite- vector space and that we can use this to perform a linear classification in this space where the data is linearly separable.

-## Quantum Kernels
+## Quantum Embedding Kernels

 Surprise!
 Quantum Machine Learning [1,4] is a thing!